 The rest is stuff that you need to feed your family.

-And yes, food is one of the main expenses for almost every family.
+Food is one of the main expenses for a lot of families, large and small.

 If statistic from Bureau of Labor Statistics’ Consumer Expenditure Survey is right, a typical American household spends $537 every month on food, with about 60% of that amount going towards groceries.

 The good news is you can lower your grocery bill…

 Try Swagbucks, the famous rewards program that pays you for watching videos, taking surveys, shopping and more.